-The Division of Immigrant Policies and Affairs (DIPA) works inside and outside the Department of Labor to serve the needs of immigrants.
+The Division of Immigrant Policies and Affairs (DIPA) works inside and outside the Department of Labor (NYSDOL) to serve the needs of immigrants.
 We make sure our protections, services, and programs are available to everyone, including people with limited English proficiency.

 DIPA teaches immigrant communities about their workplace rights, and our agency’s services and programs.
 We frequently conduct outreach with other groups that work in immigrant communities, including: